-Since the vast majority of retail traders we encounter are trading the E-Mini S&P 500 futures (ES) intraday, we decided to use what we have discovered (and haven’t) about that market through our experiences in both the discretionary and quantitative arenas as the principle focus of the site.
-To cut to the chase, we have yet to identify an entirely mechanical single market intraday methodology which is consistently profitable across the wide range of market conditions encountered over a decade or more.
+Since the vast majority of retail traders we encounter are trading the E-Mini S&P 500 futures (ES), we decided to use what we have discovered (and haven’t) about that market through our experiences in both the discretionary and quantitative arenas as a principal anchor for the community.
+But it is important to note that all the general model development, processes contained in the various whitepapers, and literally everything we share regarding risk model development and conditional adaptation can be applied to ANY LIQUID MARKET.
+The community is diverse in this regard and at any given time is populated by members trading many different markets including indexes, rates, energy, ags, softs, and most recently cryptocurrencies.
+But with regard to ALL markets you should know that in all our years of research and development, we have yet to identify an entirely MECHANICAL single market INTRADAY methodology which is consistently profitable across the wide range of market conditions encountered over a decade or more.
 Nor have any of our industry peers to our knowledge for that matter.
-In our experience the most viable path to consistent performance trading a single market intraday seems to be via a volatility adaptive discretionary approach, and one focused on creating the primary edge through understanding of market structure and context along with the management of risk and bankroll.
-The key point to take away here being that it’s NOT through any rigid mechanical entry and/or fixed tick stop and target schemes.
-As such, the methodology we have chosen to share here is structure and RISK focused, personality trait driven, highly adaptive, and rooted in simplistic price discovery via the natural auction process common to all liquid markets.
-And due to the adaptive nature of the approach we advocate, many members over the years have continued to successfully apply the same basic strategy framework to markets other than the ES including other equity indexes, interest rate products, currencies and other liquid commodities.
+In our experience the most viable paths to consistent performance trading short term single market strategies tend to be volatility adaptive discretionary approaches anchored by repeatable execution criteria, but which gain their primary edge through incorporation of market structure and context along with creative management of risk and bankroll.
+The key point to take away here being that consistent performance is rarely if ever achieved through any rigid, pattern based mechanical entry criteria and/or fixed tick stop and target schemes.
+As such, the methodology variants most pursue here are RISK MANAGEMENT focused, highly adaptive, personality trait driven and rooted in simplistic price discovery via the natural auction process common to all liquid markets regardless of strategy or periodicity specifics.
+And due to the adaptive nature of the approaches advocated, many members over the years have continued to apply variants of the same methodology frameworks to markets other than the ES including other equity indexes, interest rates, currencies and other liquid commodities.

-Each day we post a detailed ES Trade Plan Worksheet.
-On the sheets you will find each key price zone defined by an upper and lower price limit marking a potential “sweet spot” entry and exit areas, along with detailed comments about it’s significance or expectation of action around these areas.
-Key levels are separated into often overlapping long and short zones.
-Long zones are for potential new long entries or existing short trade exit/scale points, and short zones are for potential new short entries or existing long trade exit/scale points.
-Additionally, there are sections for economic releases, if any for the day and a breakdown of both broad market and institutional volume and directional convictions with comments for the prior day session and the current overnight session ahead of the cash market open.
+Each day one of the founders posts a relatively detailed document called the ES Trade Plan Worksheet.
+On the sheets you will find each key market structure possibly relevant to traders across a wide range of periodicities defined by an upper and lower price limit defining a “sweet spot” for potential entry and/or exit, along with comments about it’s significance or expectation of action around these areas.
+These key structures are separated into often overlapping long and short zones.
+Long zones are for potential new long entries or exit/scale points for existing short positions.
+Short zones are for potential new short entries or exit/scale points for existing long positions.
+In addition, there are sections for any economic releases for the day and a breakdown of both broad market and larger participant volume/directional convictions with comments for both the prior day session and the current overnight session ahead of the cash index market open.

-If you are interested in learning more and taking your trading to the next level, inquire about becoming a part of our totally unique educational experience/experiment here:
+If you are interested in learning more and taking your trading to the next level, inquire about becoming a part of our totally unique community here: